 The Peak: The last sector of the outer eye.

-The Trap: If you keep the length long all the way to the last lash, it will droop.
+The challenge: If you keep the length long all the way to the last lash, it will droop.

 The Fix: Always drop the length by 1-2mm on the very last 5-10 natural lashes to lift the corner.